Last updated on June 21st, 2024 at 01:42 pm

 9. Kircudbright

 This lovely town is called the Artists Town because of its previous association with artists.
 Its population is 3,500 but it looks much bigger, no doubt because of the area that it serves.
-There is a good selection of cafes and places to eat, along with with a good selection of shops as well.
+There is a good selection of cafes and places to eat, along with a good selection of shops as well.

 I stopped for coffee at The Harbour Lights cafe which did a lovely egg roll, fruit scone, and plant milk coffee.
 The cafe is located beside the harbour and there are nice views of the boats.
 (Update 2022 – this cafe is now closed)